Karlis Ozols: Life in Australia

 In spring 1945, Ozols fled Riga by sea just ahead of the advancing Soviet forces, landing in West Germany, and spent the next several years in various D.P.
 (Displaced Persons) camps across Germany.
 Under the Menzies government, Ozols was allowed to emigrate to Australia, arriving in Melbourne on board the migrant ship Mozzafari in 1949.
 He obtained Australian citizenship in 1956.

 Together with other former Nazis of the Latvian SS who had escaped to Australia (such as Konrads Kalejs), Ozols helped form the Australian branch of the Latvian Relief Society.
-Otherwise known as the Daugavas Vanagi (Hawks of the Daugava), this branch eventually consisted of around 1,200 members which gave support to keeping their fascist traditions alive.
+Otherwise known as the Daugavas Vanagi (Hawks of Daugava), this branch eventually consisted of around 1,200 members which gave support to keeping their fascist traditions alive.

 Apart from becoming a state and national chess champion, Ozols together his wife Erika, lived an unassuming life.
 He was first named in war criminal investigations in 1963 and was the subject of an Australian government report into war crimes in 1986.
 The director of the National Crime Authority recommended charges of genocide against Ozols, however the case failed to proceed and was dropped in 1995 due to an apparent lack of funds to continue the investigation.
-In 2000, Latvian authorities wished to investigate the possible extradition of Ozols to Latvia for war crimes but this never eventuated.
+In 2000, Latvian authorities wished to investigate the possible extradition of Ozols to Latvia for war crimes but this never eventuated due to Ozols's ill health and consequent death.